Neutron capture therapy of cancer: Neutron sources

-Clinical Studies Using Nuclear reactors as Neutron Sources
+Clinical studies using nuclear reactors as neutron sources

 Until 2014, neutron sources for NCT were limited to nuclear reactors.
-Reactor-derived neutrons are classified according to their energies as thermal (E_{n} < 0.5 eV), epithermal (0.5 eV < E < 10 keV), or fast (E_{n} >10 keV).
-Thermal neutrons are the most important for BNCT since they usually initiate the ^{10}B(n,α)^{7}Li capture reaction.
-However, because they have a limited depth of penetration, epithermal neutrons, which lose energy and fall into the thermal range as they penetrate tissues, are not used for clinical therapy other than for skin tumors such as melanoma.
+Reactor-derived neutrons are classified according to their energies as thermal (E_{n} < 0.5 eV), epithermal (0.5–10,000 eV), or fast (E_{n} >10 keV).
+Thermal neutrons are the most important for BNCT, since they usually initiate the ^{10}B(n,α)^{7}Li capture reaction.
+However, because they have a limited depth of penetration, epithermal neutrons, which lose energy and fall into the thermal range as they penetrate tissues, are now preferred for clinical therapy, other than for skin tumors such as melanoma.

-A number of nuclear reactors with very good neutron beam quality have been developed and used clinically.
+A number of nuclear reactors with very good neutron-beam qualities have been developed and used clinically.
 These include: